 An accountant is a trained professional who records business transactions on behalf of a company or organization, reports on company performance to management, and issues financial statements.
 So, they are mainly responsible for the process of preparing and examining financial records.
 Although, when it comes to the job, that is but the tip of the iceberg of their responsibilities.
 Their duties encompass a considerable portion of financial work.

-An accounting job, contrary to popular belief, is not just gathering financial information and crunching numbers for their clients.
+Accounting jobs, contrary to popular belief, are not just gathering financial information and crunching numbers for clients.
 And getting an accounting degree does not require someone to be a math genius.
 It does, however, require a hefty amount of creative problem solving and providing goal-oriented plans.

-To become a certified public accountant (CPA), first, you’ll need to acquire a bachelor’s degree in accounting.
+To become a certified public accountant (CPA), you’ll generally need to acquire a bachelor’s degree in accounting, although pursuing a master’s degree in accounting can provide further specialization and career advancement opportunities.
 However, depending on what range of work you’re interested in, there are other routes and degrees in accounting you can pursue, such as an associate’s degree in accounting.